iTwin/itwinjs-core/docs/learning/display/EdgeDisplay.md

 ## Render modes

-iTwin.js supports four built-in @[RenderMode]($common)s that - among other things - affect how edges and surfaces are displayed.
+iTwin.js supports four built-in [RenderMode]($common)s that - among other things - affect how edges and surfaces are displayed.

 - Wireframe: Only edges are drawn.
 - Smooth shaded: Surfaces are drawn with materials and lighting.
 Edges can optionally be displayed as well.